Hilary M. Lips: Career

-At Radford University, she was a Professor in Psychology from 1989 to 2015, the Director of the Women's Studies Program from 1999 to 2002, the founder and Director of the Center for Gender Studies from 1989 to 2015, and the Department Chair of the Department of Psychology from 2003 to 2015.
+At Radford University, she was a professor in psychology from 1989 to 2015, the director of the Women's Studies Program from 1999 to 2002, the founder and director of the Center for Gender Studies from 1989 to 2015, and the chair of the Department of Psychology from 2003 to 2015.

 Writing career

 Lips co-authored The Psychology of Sex Differences with Nina Colwill, which was published in 1978.
 In a 1979 review for Canadian Psychology, Elinor Ames writes, "Their approach to topic areas in which sex differences have been found is first to consider the evidence for a possible genetic basis, then for hormomal or other physiological influences, and finally to submit the area to a social learning analysis, using concepts from classical conditioning, instrumental learning, and modelling" and "they often go beyond the psychological evidence to consider the wider social world within which the psychological facts operate."

-Women, Men, and the Psychology of Power was published in 1981, and in a review for Canadian Psychology, Rhona Steinberg notes that Lips "presents her ideas from a dual perspective, that of a feminist and that of a social psychologist" and that Lips "maintains that some of the observable differences in personality characteristics between females and males may be a function of structural variables, such as differencial power bases, rather than stable inherited traits."
+Women, Men, and the Psychology of Power was published in 1981, and in a review for Canadian Psychology, Rhona Steinberg notes that Lips "presents her ideas from a dual perspective, that of a feminist and that of a social psychologist" and that Lips "maintains that some of the observable differences in personality characteristics between females and males may be a function of structural variables, such as differential power bases, rather than stable inherited traits."
 Joane Norris reviewed the book for Atlantis: Critical Studies in Gender, Culture & Social Justice, writing that Lips' approach to power differences between men and women "seems ideal because it provides a framework for the analysis of power relations and, more importantly, because its contextual approach assumes that inequities are created or exaggerated by socio-cultural forces.
 While such forces may be difficult to overcome fully, they are at least identifiable and somewhat malleable."

 The first edition of Sex and Gender: An Introduction was published in 1988, and the seventh edition was published in 2020.
 In a review of the fourth edition for Teaching Sociology, B. Gerry Coulter notes the expanded bibliography and writes, "This contributes directly to one of the text's major strengths: its ability to evaluate and resituate major issues in light of new research.
 Research, since the first edition in 1988, makes it abundantly clear that studies devoted to gender related issues are of the utmost importance."

 The first edition of Gender: The Basics was published in 2014, and in a review for E-International Relations, Caron Gentry writes, "The arguments and examples that Lips uses throughout the book make one thing very clear: it is time for the world, not just particular parts of the world or particular populations, to face up to the implications of gender inequality. [...]
 These are political problems that involve thinking about how resources are disbursed and how such dispersal is dependent upon the gender hierarchy."